prachisarode95/prachisarode95/README.md

 ## About Me

-I am a M.Tech. graduate from Madras University, Chennai.
-A passionate GIS Professional having interest in GIS, Remote Sensing, GPS technologies.
-More emphasizing on Spatial Data Science & Big Data Applications using Software like ArcGIS, QGIS for data operations, Programming languages like Python, SQL for analysis, Cloud Computing tools like Earth Engine, Google Colab/Jupyter Notebbok for data computations.
+I am an M.Tech. graduate from Madras University, Chennai.
+I am a passionate GIS Professional with an interest in GIS, Remote Sensing, and GPS technologies.
+More emphasis on Spatial Data Science & Big Data Applications using Software like ArcGIS, and QGIS for data operations, Programming languages like Python, and SQL for analysis, and Cloud Computing tools like Earth Engine, and Google Colab/Jupyter Notebook for data computations.

 - 🔭 I’m currently working on **Data Science Projects**

-- 🌱 I’m currently learning **Advanced Python, Cloud Computing, Machine Learning/Deep Learning/Computer Vision (Beginner level), Inferential Statistics, Data Visualization With Mapbox, Carto, Kepler.gl & many more open-source tools/frameworks.**
+- 🌱 I’m currently learning **Advanced Python, Web Scraping, Cloud Computing, Machine Learning/Deep Learning/Computer Vision (Beginner level), Inferential Statistics, and Data Visualization With Mapbox, Carto, Kepler.GL & many more open-source tools/frameworks.**

 - 🤝 I’m looking for help with **Right Career Guidence For My Data Science Journey**